philiptromans/mapswipe-ml/README.md

 # mapswipe-ml
 A suite of tools for doing machine learning with the data from [Mapswipe](https://mapswipe.org/).
-Hopefully this project will grow into something that can be useful to the project.
+Hopefully this project will grow into something that can be useful to MapSwipe, and the wider [Missing Maps](http://www.missingmaps.org/) community.

 ## generate_dataset.py